jeffhandley/strickland/docs/Validators/length.md

 The `length` validator combines the `minLength` and `maxLength` validators to check that the length of a string value is within a range.
 Both the `minLength` and `maxLength` values are inclusive.

+If the value being validated is `null` or an empty string, then the result will be valid.
+This respects the rule of thumb described in the notes for the [required](required.md) validator.

 ## Named Props

 * `minLength`: The minimum value compared against